U.S. Forest Service

 MODEL AB SPF, 1100 serial range:

 This is an early set, Type AB.
-Note that the speaker and microphone have been combined in a single box in the lid and the headphones .have been pillaged.
-The power connector has been changed somewhere along its life to the style used on the AF series.
+Note that the speaker and microphone have been combined in a single box in the lid in this case, and the headphones .have been pillaged.
+The power connector has been changed somewhere along its life to the style used on the AF series, except backwards polarity.

 Note different power connector style.
 This model was manufactured for and used by a state forestry department rather than the US Dept. of Agriculture.
 Note that as in the above example, the headphones have again been pillaged.
 It is unknown whether the color was always green.
-This model makes used of a ballast tube as the early Radio Specialty sets did, along with the ST bulb tubes which require it.
+This model makes used of a ballast tube as the early Radio Specialty sets did, along with the ST bulb tubes (which require the ballast, unlike the octal tubes of the later designs.)

 This version showed up on eBay circa 2016, showing that the Canadians also had copies of the SPF.